-As indicated in note 29 letter b) point x), the Corporation has declared its intention to move forward with preparations to cease operation of the Ventanas Smelter, which as of December 31, 2021 was part, together with the Ventanas Refinery, of a single cash-generating unit called the Ventanas Division.
+As indicated in note 29 letter b) point x), the corporation made progressed in cease operation of the Ventanas Smelter, which as of December 31, 2021 was part, together with the Ventanas Refinery, of a single cash-generating unit called the Ventanas Division.
 The Corporation is evaluating the assets of both operations separately, leading to the definition that the Ventanas Smelter and Ventanas Refinery are, as of December 31, 2022, separate cash-generating units under IAS 36.

 As of December 31, 2022, the Corporation performed a calculation of the recoverable amount of its Ventanas Smelter cash-generating unit, for purposes of testing the assets associated with the cash-generating unit for impairment.
-Since such recoverable amount is zero, when compared to the carrying amount of the cash-generating unit's assets of US\$89,410, an impairment was determined for such amount, which was recorded in Other expenses in the statements of comprehensive income for the year 2022 (note 22 letter b).
+Since such recoverable amount is zero, when compared to the carrying amount of the cash-generating unit's assets of ThUS\$89,410, an impairment was determined for such amount, which was recorded in Other expenses in the statements of comprehensive income for the year 2022.